Toastdeib/extra-life-combo-tracker/README.md

 This version of the application is intended to be hosted on a proper webserver.
 It should be viewed via the /index-multi.html page on whatever domain and port you choose, and expects an `id` to be passed in the query string which **must** be one of the IDs in the ID list in the configs.
 It also supports a `target` query parameter, which sets the donation target for displaying the progress bar.

+For additional customization, *both* versions of the page support the query string parameters `primaryColor` and `secondaryColor`.
+If using them, **both** parameters are required and must be formatted as 3- or 6-character hex color codes without the # (e.g. `primaryColor=ffffff&secondaryColor=999999`).
+The tracker bar will use the colors specified by the parameters and default to the standard blue stripes if the parameters are omitted.

 ## Feedback
 You can ping me @ndtex on the Extra Life Discord in the #tiltify-support channel.
 Enjoy the application?
 Consider a donation to my [Extra Life campaign](https://gamin4aven.com)!